zulip/zulip/docs/new-feature-tutorial.md

 ### Update application state

-You then need to add code that will handle the event and update the application state.
-The `fetch_initial_state` and `apply_event` functions in `zerver/lib/events.py` do this.
+You then need to add code to ensure that your new setting is included in the data sent down to clients, both when a new client is loaded, and when changes happen.
+The `fetch_initial_state_data` function is responsible for the former (data added to the `state` here will be available both in `page_params` in the browser, as well as to API clients like the mobile apps).
+The `apply_event` function in `zerver/lib/events.py` is important for making sure the `state` is always correct, even in the event of rare race conditions.

     # zerver/lib/events.py